¿What is Artificial Intelligence?

-The AI is present in the facial detection function of mobile phones, in virtual voice assistants such as Siri from Apple, Alexa from Amazon or Cortana from Microsoft, and it is integrated into our everyday devices through bots (short for robots) and mobile apps such as: Lyli, a digital personal shopper; Parla, conceived to help us with language learning; Ems, designed to make the arduous task of finding new flooring a little bit more bearable; and Gyant, a virtual assistant on Facebook that issues medical "diagnoses".
+The AI is present in the facial detection function of mobile phones, in virtual voice assistants such as Siri from Apple, Alexa from Amazon or Cortana from Microsoft, and it is integrated into our everyday devices through bots (short for robots) and mobile apps such as: Lyli External link, opens in new window., a digital personal shopper; Parla External link, opens in new window., conceived to help us with language learning; Ems External link, opens in new window., designed to make the arduous task of finding new flooring a little bit more bearable; and Gyant External link, opens in new window., a virtual assistant on Facebook that issues medical "diagnoses".
 The aim of all of these is to make people's lives easier.

 Advances in AI are already driving the use of big data on account of its ability to process massive amounts of data and provide communication, commercial and business advantages that have led it into the position as the essential technology for the coming decades.
 Regardless of the field — transportation, education, health or culture — no sector will be able to resist its charms.